 The judges are looking for well-organized and clear positions about law.
-They are looking for students to speak well and persuasively.
+They are looking for students to be articulate, prepared and for their arguments to be persuasive.
 The judges look for students to properly and fully address their questions.
 They score students using the prescribed scoring sheet.
 They do not reveal to mooters who has won the round.